 In addition to its own marketing activities, Marketfed also acts as an agent of the State and Central Governments and for procuring agricultural produces by intervening in the market as per specific directions as and when there happens to be a price crash for ensuring a reasonable and fair price to the farmers as and when required.
 Procurement of cardamom, pepper, cloves, copra, cashew etc was thus undertaken by Marketfed at the instance of both state and central governments on various occasions.
 Besides Marketfed has also successfully implemented various development schemes of the Central and State Agricultural Departments in Cashew, Coconut, Black Pepper and other produces by supplying, procuring and distributing inputs and plant protection chemicals through more than 600 primary Societies and service banks taking into account our excellent performance in fertilizer distribution over the last five decades.

 The distribution of fertilizers (Chemical, organic and bio) and PP Chemicals (both chemical and bio) through primary societies has been our one of the major fields with over 20% market shares.
 Fertilizers are procured directly from major institutions like IFFCO.
 KRIBHCO, MCF, MFL, RCF, IPL etc. by ensuring quality and distributed to the farmers avoiding intermediaries after taking a nominal margin.
 The gradual rose in the distribution of fertilizers from previous years shows the dedicated service to the farmers and the confidence and goodwill earned by Marketfed in this field.
 Likewise in the distribution of pesticides also Maketfed has its own position in terms of quality and price.
-Marketfed was also the major distributor of agricultural inputs like Urea, Rock, MOP, MgSO4 and lime to the Coconut Producer Societies in some of the districts in Kerala under “Replanting and Rejuvenation” scheme and “Laying out of Demonstration Plot” scheme of the Coconut Development Board, Kochi for the financial years 2013-014 and 2014-15.
+Marketfed was also the major distributor of agricultural inputs like Urea, Rock, MOP, MgSO4 and lime to the Coconut Producer Societies in some of the districts in Kerala under “Replanting and Rejuvenation” scheme and “Laying Out of Demonstration Plot” scheme of the Coconut Development Board, Kochi for the financial years 2013-014, 2014-15, 2015-16 and 2016-17.

 Procurement and sale including exports of spice like black pepper, cardamom, dry ginger, cloves etc. ever since early seventies are the traditional business activities undertaken by Marketfed.
 The award received by Marketfed for the best exporter for pepper in the past itself is an ample proof for outstanding performance in this field.
 Marketfed has also handled arecanut, cashew, copra etc in a significant way in the past by procuring the same directly from the growers.
 The opening of a procurement centre exclusively for spices in Nedumkandam has been in the right direction to help the growers to find outlets for their produces so that reasonable prices are assured.
 Procurement and sale of Guntur Dried Chillies is yet another new business activity undertaken by Marketfed.
 From 2014 onwards Marketfed has started supply of coconuts to Sri Mata Vaishno Devi Shrine, Jammu, Mother Dairy Delhi and Cardamom to Tirumala Tirupati Devastanams and Travancore Devaswam Board for Sabarimala.
 Sale of roasted, micro filtered Coconut oil in the brand name “Kerajam”, has been some of other business activities